bkuhn/talks/SCALE-2014/npo-acct.markdown

      + Every single one of them *reinvents the double-entry wheel*.
      + And often not very well.
      + e.g.: ERPNext: we found two SQL injection attacks in 30 minutes.
-     + None of them separate API boundry walls adequately.
+     + None of them separate API boundary walls adequately.

 # A Brief History of Double-Entry System

+# A Brief History of Double-Entry System

 + Luca Pacioli: a late 1400s Venetian mathematician with a wealthy patron.

 + Luca is writing a math book.

-+ His patron asks him to write up the Ventian System.
++ His patron asks him to write up the Venetian System.

 <hr/>
 <span class="fitonslide">